 The tabulating machines had recorded only the ballots where the bubble had been filled in.
 About 200 of the 33,000 ballots could not be read automatically by the machines.
 Election officials had to decide in the recount process how, or if, to count each of those ballots.

 Most of the votes added in the recount involved ballots where the voter filled in the "D" to the right of the Democratic candidate's name, instead of the bubble on the left of the name.
 Both candidates gained votes in the recount, but the Democratic candidate gained 11 more than the Republican candidate.
-Since the original tally had placed the Republican candidate ahead by 10 votes, the effect was to flip the race and make the Democratic candidate the winner - initially.1
+Since the original tally had placed the Republican candidate ahead by 10 votes, the effect of counting those ballots was to flip the race.
+The Democratic candidate became the winner and the change in the results was announced publicly.1

 The evening after the recount was completed, an election official had second thoughts about one particular ballot from the Warwick precinct.
-On that ballot, the voter had filled in the bubbles for both candidates for the House of Delegates seat.
-After a discussion of several minutes during the recount, neither candidate was awarded the vote since both bubbles had been filled in.
+On that ballot, bubbles for candidates David Yancey and Shelly Simonds had been filled in, though the Simonds bubble also had a line drawn through it.
+After a quick discussion during the recount, neither candidate was awarded the vote since

 That evening, after the recount had been officially concluded, the recount official and the lawyers decided the ballot should be counted for the Republican incumbent.